 On the other hand, optimal timing heavily depends on your audience as well.
 You can use general advice to increase open rate and experiment by A/B testing until you find the answer.

 Send automatic reminders to event participants so you can save time and prevent mistakes.
 Of course, you can send emails manually as well but make sure you don’t forget to send them.

 Examples of Event Reminder Email Templates

 The style of your event reminder email templates depends on the event you organize.
 When it’s a serious business event you want to use very polite language and simple design, whereas you can shine when designing a party reminder and show off how creative you are. 😉

 How to design a good event reminder email template

-For example, in Chamaileon, you can create event reminder email template that renders perfectly on all devices- it’s fully mobile-friendly which is very important because today more than 70% emails open occur on the mobile device.
+For example, in Chamaileon, you can create an event reminder email template that renders perfectly on all devices- it’s fully mobile-friendly which is very important because today more than 70% of emails open occur on the mobile device.
 You can create your email for free in Chamaileon by accessing it here.

 While designing your perfect template, you can use the following examples.

 How to write friendly reminder emails for events